amanmohla/my-website/_posts/test-post.md

 This is some content which will have **this as bold text** but within this text I can also have __more bold text__ using __ which should work normally.

 In another paragraph I am going add *some italic text* and more italic text should is added  _like this_.
 Can I also make __*bold and italic like this*__.
 May be not.
 Lets also test ~~strike~~ text.
 This is a paragraph with all types of text.
-This is how a link in the [text](http://www.google.com) should look.
+This is how a link in the <a href="http://www.google.com" target="_blank">New Tab link</a> and [same tab link](http://www.google.com) should look.
 This should always open in a new tab.

 So now I have **BOLD TEXT** and *Italic text* and ~~strike~~ text and also [link](http://amanmohla.com) text in a paragraph.